Nishapur: Literature

 A poem in Persian written in Nasaliq script.
 This poem is written for/about the tomb of Omar Khayyam in Nishapur.

 Throughout history, Nishapur has been mentioned and praised in Persian literature several times, mostly due to its prosperity and gardens.
-This city has been the birthplace and home of many famous Persian poets such as Omar Khayyam, Attar of Nishapur, Heydar Yaghma, Shafiei Kadkani, and more.
+This city has been the birthplace and home of many famous Persian poets, including Omar Khayyam, Attar of Nishapur, Heydar Yaghma, Shafiei Kadkani, and others.
 Foreign writers such as André Gide (in The Fruits of the Earth) and Jorge Luis Borges have also mentioned this city in their work(s).

 Music

-Throughout history, music in Nishapur has been influenced by Sassanid, Maqami and traditional styles and is a part of the Khorasani Folk Music that has been popular in Nishapur.
+Throughout history, music in Nishapur has been influenced by Sasanian, Maqami and traditional styles and is a part of the Khorasani Folk Music that has been popular in Nishapur.
 Following the UNESCO World Register of Maqami Music in Northern Khorasan, research on music in Nishapur has been considered.
 Maghami music festivals have been also active in Nishapur.
 One of the oldest study sources related to Iranian music is Resal-e Neyshaburi (in Persian:رساله نیشابور) written by Mohammad bin Mahmoud of Nishapur, which highlights the importance of music in old Nishapur.
 Among the influential people of Nishapur in music Ratebe Neyshaburi (during the reign of Tahirids), and the contemporary Parviz Meshkatian can be named.